 Ethan Kyle completed his fifth year as an assistant coach with the wrestling program at the University of Wyoming in 2013-14.

 During the 2011-12 campaign, Kyle was an huge part of UW's place among the nation's best programs.
 Wyoming captured a third-straight West Regional team title with four Cowboys standing atop the podium, and continued that success at the NCAA Championships.
 UW finished 19th overall.
-He previously served as the head coach for the Cowboy Wrestling Club and as a volunteer assistant coach for UW.

 As a prep student-athlete in St. Charles, Mo., at Francis Howell High School he was a three-time Missouri state champion, a high school All-American (Wrestling USA), a Junior National All-American in Greco and a Cadet National All-American, both freestyle and Greco.